SocietyForArtisticResearch/rc-pandoc-help/01-02-C-Media-Repository.md

 * The top section of this form allows you to control the visibility of the set on your profile.
-* The middle section allows you to invite collaborates.
+* The middle section allows you to invite collaborators.
 These users will only have read access (default) or they have write access, which allows them to remove or change metadata and media belonging to the set.